nbz1559/SaturnV-Lua-Guide/GUI.md

 ```

 ### WHat each param means
-All parameters are the same as a regular slider, just you can use decimals.
-You can also just put an integer if you want to, but i would recommend a default slider for that
+All parameters are the same as a regular slider

 # Text sliders
 ## menu.text_slider(parent, name, desc, defaultindex, {Options table})